British things

 Dress Code

-British dress code is typically smart and conservative, even in casual situations.
-It’s important to dress appropriately for the occasion and to avoid overly revealing clothing.
-Hats are rarely worn indoors and it’s polite to remove them when entering someone’s home.
+The British dress code is typically smart and conservative, even in casual situations.
+It’s essential to dress appropriately for the occasion and avoid wearing overly revealing clothing.
+Hats are rarely worn indoors, and it’s polite to remove them when entering someone’s home.

 The British Accent: A Melodic Charm